-Market Infrastructure transactions on the ASIC Regulatory Portal
+Market transactions on the ASIC Regulatory Portal

-Benefits of using the ASIC Regulatory Portal
+Using the ASIC Regulatory Portal

-• Track the status of your notifications via your portal account
+• Track the status of your notifications via your portal account.

 • Invite others to act on your behalf in the portal.